stevenpersia/esport-vods/README.md

 This application made under Ruby on Rails allows you to watch VODs of esports games without being spoiled with the custom YouTube player.

 A community app that is still under construction.
 You can find custom YouTube player on my other [repository](https://github.com/stevenpersia/youtube-player-controller).
+This repository is not maintained anymore.

 ---